5 Calgary Festivals to Check Out in July

 Inglewood Sunfest

 Inglewood Sunfest’s motto is to “celebrate, engage, entertain and delight.”
-This free, one-day festival, located in the heart of Inglewood, does exactly that by featuring a variety of activities and attractions, including street performers, food trucks and local vendors selling their wares.
+This free, one-day festival in Inglewood does exactly that by featuring a variety of activities and attractions including street performers, food trucks and local vendors.
 Among the festival’s major highlights is the annual Show & Shine spectacle, showcasing classic and muscle cars for attendees to admire.
-Inglewood Sunfest is an all-ages event, with plenty of fun things to do for kids and adults, alike.
+Inglewood Sunfest is an all-ages event, with plenty of fun things to do for kids and adults alike.

 Want more suggestions for the best things to do in Calgary?
 Sign up for our Weekender Newsletter.